Arthur Jeffes: International Space Orchestra

-In 2012, Jeffes was commissioned by the artist Nelly Ben-Hayoun to write several pieces for the NASA Kepler mission, to be played by the International Space Orchestra.
+In 2012, Jeffes was commissioned by the artist Nelly Ben-Hayoun to write several pieces for the NASA Kepler space telescope mission, to be played by the International Space Orchestra.
 The pieces "1420" and "Aurora" were beamed into space in 2013.
 "1420" was inspired by the WOW! signal.

 Other work

 Jeffes has also formed recording duos with violinist Oli Langford as Sundog, and with pianist Mark Springer as Aparat.